Reviews You Can Rely On

 How We Test Walking Shoes

 Year after year, we dive deep into searching the market for the best shoes out there.
 Following our research, we order the most promising pairs for rigorous back-to-back testing.
 We check every box, testing each model for comfort, support, traction, weight, durability, and more.
-Our hands-on trials conducted by various well-equipped testers allow us to fully grasp each shoe's overall performance.
+Our hands-on trials conducted by various well-equipped testers allow us to grasp each shoe's overall performance fully.
 Every walking shoe in this lineup has been tested on multiple terrains, including sidewalks, riverwalks, trails, roads, and around town.
 Furthermore, we tested these out at various distances to see how they hold up with extended use.

 We use each shoe in our day-to-day lives and also use standardized methods to test aspects such as toe box volume and fit.